kotttee/pyrogram_patch/README.md

     async def finish_state(self, key: str) -> None:
         ...

-# don't forget to make a pull request to the patch's github 😉
+# don't forget to make a pull request to the patch's GitHub 😉
 ```

 ## Using filters with outer_middlewares